Organic Chemistry of Natural Products Area of Study for M.S., M.P.S. or Ph.D. in ChemistryApply

 Graduate students in organic chemistry of natural products take a one-year course sequence in mechanistic organic chemistry and another in synthetic organic chemistry.
-Additionally, one-semester courses are required in advanced physical chemistry and the organic chemistry of natural products.
+Additionally, one-semester courses are required in physical chemistry and the organic chemistry of natural products.

 Research in the field of organic chemistry of natural products takes three paths.
 These paths are the isolation and characterization of new natural substances; the synthesis of new or improved syntheses of better-known natural substances; and the study of the relation of molecular structure to biological response.
 Chemical research in each of these areas is coupled with biological testing.
 Research involving isolation and synthetic chemistry requires the student to develop expertise in separation techniques, such as the several methods of chromatography and spectrometric identification of molecules.
 Successful investigation in structure/activity relationships requires the student to become familiar with statistical methods of analysis.

-Natural Products/Organic Chemistry courses:
+Natural Products/Organic Chemistry Courses

 Follow the links immediately below for detailed descriptions of research of any professor.
 Many other useful links are found just below the listing of faculty.

 - Gregory L. Boyer; email@example.com

 biochemistry and environmental chemistry, plant and algal biochemistry, chemical ecology and toxins produced by algae. environmental monitoring, including Buoy and ship-based monitoring systems for water quality

 organic and natural products chemistry, sterol synthesis, natural products

 - Francis X. Webster; email@example.com